 It’s worth noting that if you make a mistake in your Vim dotfile, Vim will let you know with some helpful debug messages.

-If you have trouble making sense of them, a great place to ask for help is on StackOverflow, the Vim subreddit, and even MakeUseOf Answers.
+If you have trouble making sense of them, a great place to ask for help is on StackOverflow and the Vim subreddit.
 Just pay attention to this simple advice to increase the chance your question will be answered.

 Over To You

 Vim is a remarkable text editor.
 One of the great things about it is how it lets you configure it to your hearts content.
+You can also add features from other text editors to Vim.
 If you want more inspiration, I highly recommend you check out the excellent Learn VimScript The Hard Way by Steve Losh.

 For more inspiration, check out other people’s dot files as well.
 Many people have published their own on Github, under open-source licenses.
 The dotfiles written by Hakim Cassimally, Andrew Bolster, Amir Salihefendic, and one-time MakeUseOf writer Erez Zukerman are worth a look.